rkuma183/wilsonmar.github.io/_posts/2016-06-06-http2-project-management.md

    "h2" is the value of the response in the HTTP header:

-   `ALPH protocol: h2`
+   `ALPN protocol: h2`

+## Web Scanners #

-BTW, ALPN, or Application-Layer Protocol Negotiation, is a TLS extension that includes the protocol negotiation within the exchange of hello messages.
+ALPN, or Application-Layer Protocol Negotiation, is a TLS extension that includes the protocol negotiation within the exchange of hello messages.
 See https://tools.ietf.org/html/rfc7301

 TODO: Confirm whether HTTP2 ALPN is actually activated on in the web server under test.

-## Web Scanners #

 Some organizations use web protocol scanners as an aspect of quality.